 Award recipients who do not submit SF-425s by the due date each quarter will be unable to draw down award funds until the report has been successfully submitted.
 The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not up to date.
 Subsequent outreach through e-mail or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.

-For general information concerning online filing of SF-425 reports, go to https://cops.usdoj.gov/ or contact the COPS Office Response Center by phone at 800-421-6770 or by e-mail at AskCopsRC@usdoj.gov.
+For general information concerning online filing of SF-425 reports, go to https://cops.usdoj.gov/ or contact the COPS Office Response Center by e-mail at AskCopsRC@usdoj.gov.

 How will awards funds be monitored?